Jelsa, Croatia

 Jelsa is a town in Croatia, on the island of Hvar, the seat of the eponymous municipality (općina) within the county of Split-Dalmatia.

 Municipality

 The municipality of Jelsa covers an area of 121.2 km2 from the north coast to the south coast of Hvar.

+Demographics

 At the 2011 census, the total population of Jelsa municipality was 3,656, in the following settlements: